John Trask (cricketer)

 Surgeon-Captain John Ernest Trask (27 October 1861 – 25 July 1896) was an English Army doctor and amateur cricketer.
 He served in the Army Medical Services from 1887 until his death from cholera in Sudan during 1896.
-He was posthumously mentioned in dispatches, in which he was praised his role in managing the cholera outbreak.
+He was posthumously mentioned in dispatches, in which he was praised for his role in managing the cholera outbreak.
 He is thought to have been referred to in Sir Arthur Conan Doyle's 1918 work The New Revelation, as a spirit Doyle converses with.

 As a cricketer, Trask made 16 first-class appearances.
 A batsman, he played nine times for Somerset between 1884 and 1895, and also played during his time in India.
 He was best known in Somerset as a prominent club cricketer for the Lansdown Cricket Club in Bath, Somerset.

 Early life and Army career

 John Ernest Trask was born on 27 October 1861 in Brympton, Somerset, the son of James Trask, a prominent local gentleman.
 After being educated at Somerset College in Bath, Trask attended the Bristol Medical School, and joined the Royal United Hospital in Bath as the house surgeon.
 He entered the Army Medical Department in 1887, and following a short probationary period he was commissioned on 27 July 1887.
 After two years at Aldershot, he was posted to India for almost five years.
 He spent a couple of months back in England during 1895, before being seconded to the Egyptian Army on 23 August 1895.
 Seeing service in the Sudan Campaign, he was praised for his coolness and bravery during the Battle of Ferkeh.

 During this posting, Trask died of cholera during the Dongola Expedition on 25 July 1896.
 He had contracted cholera at Korosko while tending to others suffering from the disease, and after fighting the illness for a few weeks, he died on the same day as he arrived in Kosheh.
 He was mentioned in dispatches by Sir Herbert Kitchener (later Earl Kitchener), Commander-in-Chief of the Egyptian Army, in a dispatch dated 30 September 1896.
 As one of the seven British medical officers in the Egyptian Army, Trask was praised for his part in helping to manage the cholera outbreak.
 In an official notice relating to his estate published in the London Gazette, his address is given as 40 St James Square, Holland Park.